ryjen/ryjen.github.io/content/resume/index.md

 <h3> <a href="https://cvent.com/">Cvent</a> - <a href="http://quickmobile.com/">Quickmobile</a>, Mobile Application Developer, Jul 2015 - Present</h3>

 <h4>Problem</h4>
-<p>The company still had a need for extra skills maintaining existing client applications and growing the product</p>
+<p>The company had a need for more help maintaining existing client applications and growing the product framework</p>
 <h4>Action</h4>
-<p>Initially working cross platform on Windows, iOS and Android, existing applications were maintained.
-As the clients moved to the new platform, I adapted to the iterative development cycle on a single platform.
-Offered several stabilizing fixes and improvements, for example, making better use of android fragments and external beacon support with notifications.</p>
+<p>Working cross platform on Windows, iOS and Android, existing applications were maintained.
+Offered several stabilizing fixes and improvements to the Android product framework, including Beacon support.</p>
 <h4>Result</h4>
-<p>Legacy platforms successfully sunsetted, new platform quality improved over several support/bug tickets.
-Better use of fragments on Android platform allowed less resource usage resulting in no memory crashes and an overall improved UX experience with side-transitions.
-With beacon experiences at conferences, the android platform performed reliably with a good user experience.
-Played a role in a successful acquisition by Cvent, and participated in learning new technologies like Couchbase and React Native</p>
+<p>Legacy platforms successfully sunsetted and product platform quality improved with less support tickets.
+Better Android resource usage resulting in no random memory crashes.
+Improved UX experience with side-transitions.
+The beacon experience at conferences performed reliably.
+Played a role in a successful acquisition by Cvent.
+Participated in learning new technologies like Couchbase and React Native.</p>
 <h5>Keywords</h5>
 <!--
 <h3> Mobile Application Developer, July 2015 - Present </h3>